-How to Use Agar Flakes in a Recipe
+How to Use Agar Flakes

 Seaweed is typically boiled into a gel, pressed, dried, and then crushed to form agar flakes.
 Agar flakes can be used as a thickener and quickly dissolves after it is boiled or cooked.
-Remember to dissolve agar before consumption in hot water.
-This will allow the agar to completely dissolve rather than solidifying in a recipe mixture.
+Remember to fully dissolve agar in hot water before using it.
+You do not want it to start solidifying in a recipe mixture.

 Like animal-based gelatin, agar is dissolved in a liquid in a small saucepan over medium-high heat, brought to a boil, and then simmered until slightly thickened for about five to seven minutes.
-Then, it's chilled in the refrigerator until set and enjoyed cold.
+Then, it's chilled in the refrigerator until set and eaten cold.
 Consider making an easy recipe, like vegan chocolate pudding, if it's your first time cooking with agar.

-Use Agar Powder to Make Anmitsu
+How to Use Agar Powder

-Agar powder can be used to make delicious puddings and jellies, like a cherry blossom milk pudding, coffee jelly, or the classic Anmitsu Japanese dish.
+Agar powder can be used to make delicious puddings and jellies, like a cherry blossom milk pudding, coffee jelly, or the classic anmitsu Japanese dish.
 Anmitsu is a traditional summer dessert that has agar jelly cubes, azuki bean paste, mochi, various fruits, ice cream, and peas.
-These different flavors and textures create a harmonious Japanese taste and can be made in less than 30 minutes.
+These different flavors and textures create a harmonious taste and can be made in less than 30 minutes.

 Health Benefits of Agar

-Agar is often used as a laxative since it contains 80 percent fiber and moves through your digestive system fast.
-This plant-based food doesn't have a true taste or smell but becomes firm in recipes, unlike animal gelatin, which is often a creamy consistency.
-Agar is also used to treat illnesses like diabetes and constipation.
+In eastern traditional medicine, agar has been used to treat illnesses like diabetes and constipation.
 It also makes people feel full due to its bulking effect and can act as an appetite suppressant.
 Rich in minerals, agar is full of essential nutritional value like potassium, magnesium, and folate.

 There are no sugar, fat, or carbohydrates in agar, making it an aid to weight loss.
-In fact, it's often used as the main ingredient in The Kanten Diet, which is a popular weight loss plan in Japan.
+In fact, it's often used as the main ingredient in the Kanten Diet, which is a popular weight loss plan in Japan.
 The Kanten Diet often includes agar as a thickener in soup or as a dessert.
-People also eat snacks like Mizu Yokan, which is made out of a red bean paste or tea powder.
+People also eat snacks like mizu yokan, which is made out of a red bean paste or tea powder.